Deepsjai/nlp4finance.github.io/README.md

 Topic models are used to analyze large volumes of text.
 I have used Latent Dirichlet Allocation, or LDA based topic modeling which is popular in information retrieval field and widely used in search engines.
 LDA is a statistical machine learning which consist Clusters words into “topics”.
 It us a Bayesian inference model that associates each document with a probability distribution over topics, where topics are probability distributions over words.

-Unsupervised Audio Compression
+Next is the word embeddings, there are several methods of creating the word embeddings. they are nothing but the numerical transformation of the texual data.
+However, keeping the context, position, meaning and the use case in mind, it becomes tremendously difficult to understand which text embedding should be used.
+The most basic ones is simply rule based bag of words.
+In this project, I have used Glove with 100 dimensions as it is consistent with BiLSTM and CNN models and takes less time for Text classification Task.

+As an extenstion to this project I have used transformer based BERT model (specifically BFSC - BertForSequenceClassification).
+Similar to the concept of FINBERT, I have tried to run the model on SASB dataset as pre training and then used earning calls labeled data to fine tune the model.
+The pipeline of finbert is discussed in the further sections.

+For the supervised learning however, we wanted labeled that could be used in text classification task and Unsupervised Audio Compression
 A deep autoencoder is a special type of feedforward neural network which can be used in denoising and compression [2].
 In this architecture, the network consists of an encoder and decoder module.
 The encoder learns to compress a high-dimensional input X to a low-dimensional latent space z.
 This "bottleneck" forces the newtork to learn a compression to reduce the information in X to size of Z. The decoder then attempts to faithfully reconstruct the output with minimal error.
 Both the encoder and decoder are implemented as convolutional neural networks.